YARA-Designer/core/README.md

 # Yara Whitelist Rule Creator
 #### _A TheHive/Cortex responder_

-The YWRC responder sends a `thehve:case` to a listener.
+This responder sends a `thehve:case` to a listener which then creates a Yara rule based on it.

 ### Set up on thehive and cortex host: